Best Wool and Synthetic Ski Socks of 2024/25

 A bit of extra cushioning in the shin helps to prevent shin bang without being too bulky.

 Thanks to the merino wool in the fabric, this ski sock manages both moisture and friction well, keeping your feet as warm, dry, and blister-free as possible.
+And a bonus of the merino fabric is that it doesn’t hold onto odors as much as fully synthetic socks do.

 The Smartwool Ski socks are some of the most durable in our review.
 These socks have been the go-to for our writer for over a decade, and we’ve seen single pairs last that long, too.